twilio-professional-services/flex-inbound-sip-router/README.md

 ## Inclusion in a monoplugin

-While it makes sense for many Flex plugins to be combined into a monoplugin such as [twilio-proserv-flex-project-template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template), this specific solution is recommended to be deployed as part of a separate package.
+While it makes sense for many Flex plugins to be combined into a monoplugin such as [the Flex Project Template](https://github.com/twilio-professional-services/flex-project-template), this specific solution is recommended to be deployed as part of a separate package.
 This is because the entire serverless service gets re-deployed upon configuration publishes, so a monoplugin structure would result in re-deploying excessive amounts of serverless functions and assets.

 ## Development